Mori Koben: Family

-Mori had six sons and five daughters with Manuppis' daughter.
+Mori had six sons and five daughters with Manuppis's daughter.
 His wife was given the Japanese name of "Isa" at the time of their marriage in 1898.
 Mori gave his children Japanese names, and in his younger days he taught his children Japanese and often celebrated Japanese national holidays at home.
 When Japan ruled Micronesia between 1914 and 1945, Mori's family were granted Japanese citizenship and were identified by their Japanese heritage.
 After the Japanese surrender, members of the Mori family renounced their Japanese citizenship, and identified themselves as Micronesians.
 A 1984 survey counted that there were at least 1,000 male-line descendants of Mori, mostly from the 3rd to the 6th generations.
 Descendants from the female-line make up approximately another 1,000.